deagustinchristian/art-classes/READMEart.md

 ### Content

-- The text for the Home page was all made up by me.
+- All text on the website was made up by me.
 - The code in the <head> part I got from following along the Love Running videos.
 - The Glass effect on the text overlay I learned by watching Love running and got the idea of more glass like look from this Instagram account (https://www.instagram.com/p/CV1zwWlFqcs/?utm_medium=share_sheet)